elanlavie/VoyagerMLTutorial/README.md

 Spoiler alert: As in the [turboSETI tutorial](https://github.com/elanlavie/VoyagerTutorial/blob/master/VoyagerTutorial.ipynb), you WILL find what appears to possibly be an alien! 👽

-Double spoiler art: Again, it's not an alien, but IS [Voyager 1 🛰️](https://en.wikipedia.org/wiki/Voyager_1), the farthest human-made object from Earth!
+Double spoiler alert: Again, it's not an alien, but IS [Voyager 1 🛰️](https://en.wikipedia.org/wiki/Voyager_1), the farthest human-made object from Earth!
 Which remains very freaking cool!

 ## 📚 Background
 We aim to find signals that look similar to a given “query” signal in Voyager's spectrograms.
 This is a lot like a [reverse Google Image Search](https://images.google.com) if you've ever tried that!